 The partnership or trust can choose not to allocate an asset to the long-life small business pool if the asset was first used, or installed ready for use, for a taxable purpose before 1 July 2001.
-A partnership or trust making this choice would depreciate such assets under the normal uniform capital allowance (UCA) rules.
+A partnership or trust making this choice would depreciate such assets under the normal UCA rules.